Share this article with your friends

-For those in ministry, who want to build on and refresh their theological education, we offer some undergraduate and postgraduate study opportunities including a three-year, Distance learning MA, with the opportunity to specialise in the second year, in Biblical Studies or Christian Faith and Contemporary Life:
+For those in ministry, who want to build on and refresh their theological education, we offer some undergraduate and postgraduate study opportunities including:

 Biblical Studies: deepening your understanding and appreciation of scripture, including, for those who have studied New Testament Greek, the chance to build on that learning;

 Christian Faith and Contemporary Life: modules on leadership, environmental theology and supporting a learning church.

 We also have specialist pathways, involving a mixture of online and on-campus learning, for

 - CCMD Students

 - How to apply

 CCMD students are typically engaged in some form of recognised or accredited ministry, lay or ordained, across a range of denominations and non-denominational churches.
 They will typically have some theological education, usually as part of their training or equipping for their ministerial role.
 Some are Anglican Curates or Methodist Probationers, looking to support their ongoing formation with some formal study, as part of a cohort.
 Others may have been in ministry for many years and are looking to refresh their understanding or develop their ministerial practice further.